-PvS,

-$$S \rightarrow \sim R$$

-, QvR \vdash PQ
+$PvS, S \rightarrow \neg R, QvR \models P \land Q$

 There is no obvious place to start with this problem.
 Lets just start with the conclusion since there isn't any reason to start anywhere else.
-To make P&Q false, we have to either make P false or make Q false.
+To make $P \land Q$ false, we have to either make P false or make Q false.
 Let's try making P false.
-If we do that, then we have to make S true (first premise) then ~R true so R false (second premise) so Q true (third premise.)
+If we do that, then we have to make S true (first premise) then $\neg R$ true so R false (second premise) so Q true (third premise.)
 Now we have P: F, Q: T, R: F, S: T as an invalidating assignment.
 There are other invalidating assignments.
 For example, if we had started by making Q false, we would have come up with: P: T, Q: F, R: T, S: F. This assignment would have also worked.

+EXAMPLE 7:

+QvP,

-EXAMPLE 7: QvP, $\sim R \rightarrow P + (P \rightarrow (Q\&R)) \rightarrow (Q\&R)$ (this is the last proof on the sample inclass exam)
+$$\neg R \rightarrow P \models (P \rightarrow (Q \land R)) \rightarrow (Q \land R)$$

-Since the goal is a conditional, start by making $P \rightarrow (Q\&R)$ true and Q&R false.
+Since the goal is a conditional, start by making $P \rightarrow (Q \land R)$ true and $Q \land R$ false.
 But now we have no obvious way to proceed.
 It doesn't matter what we do here.
-Since we have to make Q&R false, I will start by trying to make Q false.
-Now by premise 1 we have to make P true so then by $P \rightarrow (Q\&R)$ we would have to make Q&R true and so Q true which contradicts where we started from.
+Since we have to make $Q \land R$ false, I will start by trying to make Q false.
+Now by premise 1 we have to make P true so then by $P \rightarrow (Q \land R)$ we would have to make $Q \land R$ true and so Q true which contradicts where we started from.
 So if there is an invalidating assignment, it has to make Q true.
 Now since I haven't covered every possibility, I go back to check and see whether we can find an invalidating assignment by making R false.
-If R is false, then R is true (premise 2) again making R false but we can't make R false and we can't make R false, we know that this argument is in fact valid.
-It is very important that we didnt simply stop after we trying assuming R was false and then failed to find an invalidating assignment.
-For example, if the last part of the goal was R in R
+If R is false, then P is true (premise 2) again making $Q \land R$ true contradicting our assumption that R was false.
+Now, since we have to make $Q \land R$ false but we can't make Q false and we can't make R false, we know that this argument is in fact valid.
+It is very important that we didn't simply stop after we trying assuming Q was false and then failed to find an invalidating assignment.
+For example, if the last part of the goal was $Q \land S$, I might have started the same way, but that argument is invalid whereas this one is valid.